ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <h2>Forecast for Jackson County</h2>
    <p>
       <div style="font-size:120%">
          <h3>Overnight</h3>A chance of rain showers.
-Mostly cloudy.
+Cloudy.
 Low around 39, with temperatures rising to around 46 overnight.
-Southwest wind around
+Southwest wind around 14
-         21 mph, with gusts as high as 38 mph.
+         mph, with gusts as high as 38 mph.
 Chance of precipitation is 30%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
          <h3>Wednesday</h3>Rain showers likely before 9am, then a chance of rain and snow showers between 9am and noon, then a slight chance of thunderstorms
          and a chance of rain and snow showers.
 Cloudy.
 High near 42, with temperatures falling to around 37 in the afternoon.
-West wind around 22 mph, with gusts as high as 41 mph.
+West wind 18 to 22 mph, with gusts as high as 41 mph.
 Chance of precipitation is 60%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">